 How long do I have to have high-risk insurance?

-The answer to this varies.
 If you are a young driver, usually once you reach the age of 25 you are no longer considered to be high-risk.
 However, rates start to increase for senior drivers again.
 Both young and old drivers can benefit from taking a defensive driving course, which may help decrease your risk rating.

 This SR-22 requirement can vary from state to state as well, depending upon how severe the offense was.
 You can find out what the requirements are for your state by going to the National Association of Insurance Commissioners website.

 Where can I purchase insurance for a high-risk driver?

-Where you purchase your high-risk insurance will depend on the reason that you are a high-risk driver.
+Where you purchase your high-risk insurance will depend on the reason why you are considered a high-risk driver.
 For example, a teen driver will find that they can purchase car insurance through just about any insurance company while a driver with multiple DUIs may not be able to buy insurance through any traditional companies.

 You will find that every state offers what is called an assigned risk insurance plan.

 No one can be turned down for an assigned risk insurance plan; however, get ready to pay for the privilege of purchasing this liability-only insurance.
 In most cases, you will pay three or four times as much for your assigned risk insurance than you would for a traditional plan.

 There are some insurance companies that specifically specialize in high-risk drivers.
-These companies usually work with people with DUI convictions, people who have had multiple accidents and so on.
+These companies usually work with people with DUI convictions, multiple accidents and so on.

-While the insurance costs through a high-risk company will be higher than a traditional insurance company, it should be lower than it is with an assigned risk plan.
-Over time, you should be able to purchase traditional insurance again; if you keep your nose clean!
+While the insurance costs through a specialized company will be higher than a traditional insurance company, the policy should be lower than it is with an assigned risk plan.

 Should I shop around for high-risk car insurance?